 How and when to use

-The well-aged classic parmesan cheese will have a strong fruity and umami taste, making it a great choice to be used in soup cooking, grated over pasta, go with crackers, macaroni, pie, pizza, dessert, and many popular dishes.
+The well-aged classic parmesan cheese will have a strong fruity and umami taste, some called it stinky tho, making it a great choice to be used in soup cooking, grated over pasta, go with crackers, macaroni, pie, pizza, dessert, and many popular dishes.

 For 3-months-old gorgonzola (2-months is milder), it’s heavier in the buttery taste, sweet and tangy.
 Therefore, it’s excellent to go with sauce, cracker, bread, pasta, sandwich, burger, pizza, fruit, salad, or even mix with other milder cheese.